 Water temperatures in the Philippines fall between 24-30 degrees Celcius.
-Most divers are comfortable wearing 1.5mm- to a 3mm suits.
+Most divers are comfortable wearing 1.5mm to 3mm suits.
 If you have a high tolerance for “cold” temperatures, a rash guard will also work.

 The Philippines is divided into three major regions: Luzon, Visayas, and Mindanao.
 Luzon is in the northern region of the Philippines.
 Visayas is in the Central region.
 Mindanao is in the southern region.

-Below are the known dive sites often visited and accessible to tourists.
-Many reefs are still unexplored and inaccessible but year after year more and more sites are being spotted.
+Below are the known dive destinations often visited and accessible to tourists.
+Many reefs are still unexplored and inaccessible but year after year more and more sites are being discovered.

 Here are some of the popular destinations to go scuba diving in the Philippines:

 - Verde Island Passage